nushell/nushell.github.io/book/control_flow.md

 #### Catch all branch

-You can have also have a catch all condition for if the given value doesn't match any of the other conditions by having a branch whose matching value is `_`.
+You can also have a catch all condition for when the given value doesn't match any of the other conditions by having a branch whose matching value is `_`.

 ```nu
 > let foo = match 7 {